ethanncyb/clawcmd-depoly/README.md

-# ClawCMD Cyber Club - Initial Infrastructure Setup
+# ClawCMD - Initial Infrastructure Setup

 Main deployment script for the club's main infrastructure.

 ## Overview

-This is the primary deployment script for ClawCMD Cyber Club's main infrastructure.
+This is the primary deployment script for ClawCMD's main infrastructure.
 It provides a modular, reusable framework for initial infrastructure setup, specifically designed for:

 - **First-time infrastructure setup** - When building new Proxmox infrastructure from scratch
 - **Post-reset deployment** - After wiping/resetting Proxmox and need to rebuild